ncsa/Nightingale_real/docs/source/user_guide/groups_accounts.rst

 #.
 After your project group is created.

-   After your project group is created, Nightingale administrators will create your data storage directories and project group name.
+   Nightingale administrators will create your data storage directories and project group name.
 Your group will also be assigned a shared or exclusive *interactive node* to log in to and, if you have batch system access, a *charge account* to assign your jobs to.
 These will be communicated to you via email.

 #.
 Get a user login account.